fenago/katacoda-scenarios/learn-openshift/openshift-wordpress/steps/4/text.md

-Building a WordPress application

-Now using project "wp" on server "https://openshift.example.com:8443".
+Now using project "wp" in openshift".
 First, since it is a new template for us, we want to gather some information regarding available parameters.
 As was previously described, oc process --parameters can be helpful: